 A confusing series of coups and counter coups ensued for the next decade or so, many led by Bob Denard, a French soldier and mercenary.
 Although Denard's last attempt was suppressed by French troops despatched from Reunion, he had previously overthrown presidents with the open support of the French government.

-Elections successfully took place in 1996, and the new Government of Abdulkarim Taki was determined to introduce Islamic law to the islands.
+Elections successfully took place in 1996, and the new government of Abdoulkarim Taki was determined to introduce Islamic law to the islands.
 This was fiercely resisted in many quarters.

 President Taki died in 1998, and was replaced by Ben Said Massounde.
-The new government was overthrown in a military coup led by the Chief of the Army General Staff, Colonel Azzali Assoumani in 1999.
-During the next two years, the military government laid plans for a new constitution that would maintain the group as a single country, but with much greater autonomy afforded to the individual islands; in December 2001, it was approved in a national referendum.
+The new government was overthrown in a military coup led by Colonel Azali Assoumani in 1999, which was the country’s 18th coup.
+During the next two years, the military government laid plans for a new constitution that would maintain the group as a single country, but with much greater autonomy afforded to the individual islands.
+In 2001, it was approved in a national referendum.